 “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”

-Automation is most effective when strong, clear business rules govern the activity.
+Automating a process is most effective when strong, clear business rules govern the activity.
 Conversely, processes with high variability and frequent exceptions require the type of human intervention or interpretation that can render automation ineffective and expensive.
 In other words, the fewer straight paths there are in a process, the less likely it is to be a good candidate for automation.

 “But our tech can do anything!”

-Automation software vendors are quick to point out the flexibility of their solutions in handling complicated processes and adapting to different scenarios.
+Software vendors are quick to point out the flexibility of their solutions in handling complicated processes and adapting to different scenarios.
 In many instances, this capability is remarkable and provides great value.
 But a business doesn’t necessarily benefit when it stretches automation software to its limits.

 Process improvements deliver their own clear benefits and can enhance overall savings beyond the scope of automation alone.
-In addition, a streamlined and optimised process lowers implementation costs when the time for automation comes.
-A carefully constructed process that is standardised and well documented is far easier and cheaper to automate than the messy, convoluted and undocumented processes found in many businesses.
+In addition, a streamlined and optimized process lowers implementation costs when the time for automation comes.
+A carefully constructed process that is standardized and well documented is far easier and cheaper to automate than the messy, convoluted and undocumented processes found in many businesses.
 Dealing with poorly constructed processes requires complex algorithms programmed into the ‘bot’, which is then likely to consume important resources – such as server space and processing power – as it rises to the challenge.

 Finally, there’s the ongoing – and strategically central – issue of maintenance costs (aka service revenue), which vendors love, for obvious reasons.
 From the organisation’s perspective, however, maintenance is not only expensive, it can also easily disrupt day-to-day operations and negatively impact service levels.
 As any computer user instinctively understands, upgrading an existing system can create unexpected issues that require further maintenance and / or reprogramming.
 This is doubly true when the existing system is flawed in key areas.